icmus/GameStack/README.md

 require sudo.
 By default, libraries are installed in $(PREFIX)/lib/GameStack and pkgconfig files are added to $(PREFIX)/lib/pkgconfig.
 PREFIX defaults to /usr/local and may be overridden when running make.

-After a build, all library build output will be located in the ./bin/ folder, and further divided into sub-folders for each platform.

 # Dependencies and acknowledgments